Skip to main content

 So much of our lives happens in kitchens.
 Meals are cooked there, yes, but kitchens are the hub of family life: a gathering place for family and friends, a homework station, the control center of the home.
 If your kitchen feels too small for its tasks, you are not alone.
 Because they work so hard, kitchens are at the top of most American homeowners’ renovation lists.
 Whether theirs is a narrow galley kitchen or a giant, open-concept great room, the refrain from most owners is, “I need more space!”
 But often, because of the kitchen’s central location, increasing a kitchen’s square footage is too difficult, too expensive, or even impossible.
 What’s a homeowner to do?

 Fortunately, improvements can be made to make a small kitchen feel bigger, work more efficiently, and incorporate elements of beautiful design.
-With some careful planning and tips from kitchen remodeling professionals, there’s no reason a smaller kitchen cannot work just as hard as its larger cousins.
+With some careful planning and professional tips, there’s no reason a smaller kitchen cannot work just as hard as its larger cousins.

 Optimize existing space